Jianheng-Liu/SDM-RAN/README.md

 │   │   │   │   ├── annotation_FSC147_384.json -> the annotations of FSC-147
 │   │   │   │   ├── split.json -> the index file for val, test, and visualization set
 ```
-SDM-RAN contains two subdirectories: FSOD-AO and VCount.
+SDM-RAN contains two subdirectories: **FSOD-AO** and **VCount**.
 The codes, models and related images (from COCO dataset) for FSOD-AO task are contained in FSOD-AO file folder.
 And those for visual counting task (data from FSC-147 dataset) are contained in VCount file folder.